 Vertical analysis is exceptionally useful while charting a regression analysis or a ratio trend analysis.
 It enables the accountant to see relative changes in company accounts over a given period of time.
 The analysis is especially convenient to do so on a comparative basis.

 Advantages of Vertical Analysis

-- Vertical analysis simplifies the correlation between single items on a balance sheet and the bottom line, as they are expressed in a percentage.
-The percentages can be used by a company’s management to set goals and threshold limits.
+Vertical analysis simplifies the correlation between single items on a balance sheet and the bottom line, as they are expressed in a percentage.
+A company’s management can use the percentages to set goals and threshold limits.
 For example, management may consider shutting down a particular unit if profit per unit falls below a particular threshold percentage.

-- It is also useful in comparing a company’s financial statement to the average trends in the industry.
+It is also useful in comparing a company’s financial statement to the average trends in the industry.
 It would be ineffective to use actual dollar amounts while analyzing entire industries.
-Common-sized percentages solve such a problem and facilitate industry comparison.
+Common-size percentages solve such a problem and facilitate industry comparison.

-- It is also highly effective while comparing two or more companies operating in the same industry but with different sizes.
+It is also highly effective while comparing two or more companies operating in the same industry but with different sizes.
 It is often tricky to compare the balance sheet of a $1 billion company to one that is valued at $500,000.
-Vertical analysis enables accountants to create common-sized accounts, which enable them to compare and contrast amounts of different magnitudes in a very efficient manner.
+Vertical analysis enables accountants to create common-size measures, which enable them to compare and contrast amounts of different magnitudes in a very efficient manner.

 1. Comparative Balance Sheet with Vertical Analysis